Home warranty insurance

 Structural defects are normally covered for six years, non-structural claims must be made within two years.

-Cover for completion The amount charged by a lawyer for legal work.
-Lawyers can only charge the amount agreed with the client in a costs agreement or the amount stated by a court in its rules.
-The party who loses a case usually has to pay all their own costs plus most of the costs reasonably incurred by the other side.
-See also indemnity costs. is capped at 20 per cent of the contract price.
+Cover for completion costs is capped at 20 per cent of the contract price.
 Also, legal costs and expenses are included in the policy limit.
 Therefore, cover could be eroded by legal costs.

 Consumers can search the database to confirm that their builder is eligible for insurance (but only if the builder has agreed to be included in the search database).
 The status of policies issued after this date can be checked on VMIA’s website.

 Owner–builders are not required to carry home warranty insurance unless they sell their home within six-and-a-half years of the date of the occupancy permit.
-At that time, they must apply for insurance and this requires an inspection report by a registered building inspector.
+At that time, they must apply for insurance.
+This requires an inspection report by a registered building inspector.

-Consumers should insist that their builder is covered by contract works and public Legal responsibility, enforced by civil or criminal courts. insurance.
+Consumers should insist that their builder is covered by contract works and public liability insurance.
 This insurance normally covers damage to the works (e.g. by fire), liability to others such as neighbours arising during the work, and injury to others arising from the works.
 Consumers should check these policies to ensure they are named or included in the coverage provided by the policies.